KannonZenetism/zenetism-field-physics/field-physics/fpx/entropic-self-exhaustion-and-centropic-endurance.md

 ## 6. Acclivous Entropy (E↑→E)

-A complication must be addressed: **acclivous entropy** — entropic motion that simulates the centropic acclivous arc.
+A complication must be addressed: **acclivous entropy** — entropic motion in the acclivous direction, toward embodiment through the hypostatic layers (IL₅ → IL₁).

-Acclivous entropy (`E↑→E`) does not move toward ⚫ Aion.
-It moves toward subtler gradations of fragmentation within the upper strata of the field — refining dispersion rather than integrating toward coherence.
+Per the motion law table (§21.4), acclivous motion for entropy means motion toward embodiment — not toward ⚫ Aion, and not an imitation of centropic acclivous motion (`C↑→⚫`).
+E↑→E is entropy's genuine acclivous arc.
+It moves into subtler strata of the field, refining fragmentation rather than integrating toward coherence.
+This refinement generates the appearance of order — a structural byproduct of the motion, not intentional mimicry.

+The diagnostic challenge is precisely this: entropy in its acclivous phase looks more ordered than entropy in collapse.
+The appearance can be mistaken for centropic integration by a field that does not check for structural fidelity.

 Its field signature:
 - Apparent coherence (CQ elevated locally)